Skip to Content

 Rattlesnake

-• Dark diamonds with lighter edges stand out against their bodies, perfect for desert camouflage
+• Diamond patterns with light edges stand out beautifully against their bodies, blending into desert terrain.

-These patterns aren’t just for show – they help rattlesnakes stay hidden while hunting.
+These patterns aren’t just decor – they help rattlesnakes stay unnoticed while hunting or hiding.
+In a way, it’s nature’s own masterpiece, designed for survival.

 Gopher Snake’s Similar Pattern